 You can choose to become either an MD or a DO.
 There are more than 136 Allopathic medical schools and 26 Osteopathic medical schools in the U.S.

 Allopathic schools grant Doctorates of Medicine (MD) and participate in the American Medical College Application Service (AMCAS).
 Osteopathic schools grant Doctorates of Osteopathy (DO) and participate in the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 Students can apply to both.
-It requires 2 separate applications and the student needs a letter of recommendation from an osteopathic physician to accompany the osteopathic application.
+Applying requires two separate applications, and you need a letter of recommendation from an osteopathic physician to accompany the osteopathic application.

 Plan Your Premedical Studies